Felicious/Boba-Bill-2/notes.md

 ### Using computed for Dynamic Components

 When switching between the "Friends", "Transaction", and "Calculate Owed" sections of the web app, I implemented tabs.
 Each of the components I just listed occupied a page on the tab.
-The key to easily implementing toggle-able tabs using Vue is using:
+The key to easily implementing toggle-able tabs using Vue is using [dynamic Components](https://vuejs.org/v2/guide/components.html#Dynamic-Components):

 1. **binding** the [`is` attribute](https://vuejs.org/v2/api/#is) that's set equal to
 2. a computed method (maybe named `currentTabComponent()`?) that returns the active page/component that we'll be viewing